-Management has assigned a greater weightage (60%) to the baseline scenario based on the following: Macroeconomic stability, growth and stability of the leasing sector and business optimism.
+For the periods ended 31 December 2022 and 2021, management has assigned a greater weightage (60%) to the baseline scenario based on the following: Macro-economic stability, growth and stability of the leasing sector and business optimism.
 The alternate scenarios have been assigned 20%.